Skip to main content

 How conversation behavior works

-Slack Agent behaves differently depending on the Slack surface:
+CodeRabbit Agent behaves differently depending on the Slack surface:

-Slack Agent uses the scope matching the current surface.
+CodeRabbit Agent uses the scope matching the current surface.
 You never need to select a scope manually.
 The matching scope determines repositories, connections, spend limits, and knowledge privacy automatically.

 If multiple scopes match the current surface, requests are blocked as ambiguous rather than auto-selecting one.
 Learn more about scope resolution and ambiguous matches.

-What determines what Slack Agent can use
+What determines what CodeRabbit Agent can use

 Each run is governed by the scope that matches the current Slack surface.
 That scope determines: